The nature of mindsets

 “The most important question anyone can ask is: What myth am I living?” — Carl Jung

-While everyone’s mindset is unique there are some common archetypes that are useful to be aware of.
+While everyone’s mindset is unique there are some common types that are useful to be aware of.

-This includes the Fixed, Growth and Benefit Mindsets which are archetypes of common beliefs people hold about the nature of learning and leadership.
+This includes the Fixed, Growth and Benefit Mindsets which reflect common beliefs people hold about the nature of learning and leadership.

 A Fixed Mindset is symbolised by the everyday expert.